uShip/effortless_ami_deployments/effortless_ami_deployments.md

 $scaffold_policyfile_path="$PLAN_CONTEXT/../"
 ```

 The last thing we need to do before we can build our Habitat package is update the configuration for the Chef Client that will be running.
-Habitat's uses [Toml](https://github.com/toml-lang/toml) for configuration and the default config is in `habitat/default.toml`:
+Habitat uses [Toml](https://github.com/toml-lang/toml) for configuration and the default config is in `habitat/default.toml`:

 ```toml
 # Use this file to templatize your application's native configuration files.